vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/health-monitoring.md

 code, or a dedicated health indicator.

-The code example in the `PalTrackerFailure` is an example of one way to define a Liveness failure event;
+The code example in the `PalTrackerFailure` is an example of one way to define a liveness failure event;
 however,
 it is not a realistic one.

-Designing proper liveness state calculation may require significant load testing or production experience to understand the "cracks" in the application characteristics to properly design and tune around the availability probes.
+Designing proper liveness state calculation may require significant load testing or production experience to understand the "cracks" in the application characteristics to properly design and tune the availability probes.

-You can also define those rules in a custom Health Indicator, and an associated liveness health group override like we did with the readiness probe example.

 ## Monitoring tools